 In other words, SDAs must labour and never worship on Sunday or they will receive the mark of the beast.
 Yet in utter contradiction we read later:

 So it was now acceptable to conduct missionary works, do works “that gives no offense,” hold religious services, assemble with other Christians and sing hymns on Sunday.
 We need to ask, who changed the criteria?
 Why the blowing hot and cold and flip-flop laws?
-Mrs prophetess couldn’t even get her criteria of the “mark of the beast” straight so why take the rest of her claims about it as truth?
+If this prophetess couldn’t get her criteria of the “mark of the beast” straight why take the rest of her claims about it as truth?

 6. Christians in the Dark Ages kept the Sabbath